Whole Natural Almonds (Blue Diamond) (1 Serving)

 How to consume whole natural almonds without glucose spikes

-Pair almonds with foods high in fiber, such as chia seeds or leafy greens, to slow down digestion and glucose absorption.
+Combine almonds with foods high in fiber, such as vegetables, to slow down digestion and minimize glucose spikes.
+Options include broccoli, spinach, or cauliflower.

-Consume almonds as part of a balanced meal rather than alone as a snack to moderate the effect on your blood sugar.
+Consume almonds as part of a meal rather than as a stand-alone snack, as the presence of other nutrients can help moderate blood sugar levels.

 Discover